enisdenjo/slides/slides/scaling-real-time-building-federated-subscriptions-in-rust.md

 "Every event is a mini query plan."

 <!--
-- This is the line that changed how we thought about the whole feature.
+- Simply put:
 - Every event is a mini query plan.
 - For a normal query you plan once and you execute once.
-- For a subscription, you plan once, and then you execute that plan over and over, every time the source emits.
+- But for a subscription, you plan once, and then you execute that plan over and over, every time the source emits.
 - A subscription that emits a thousand events is a thousand executions of your query plan.
 -->